US Cash Products-Gasoline weakens as Irene fades

 ULSD in Chicago was steady at 6.00 cents over while Group Three ULSD was steady at 6.50/7.00 cents over.

-(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by David Gregorio)
+(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by Sofina Mirza-Reid)

 * Confirms 2017 and 2019 targets - SEC Filing Source text - http://bit.ly/2kng6Tx Further company coverage: